KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 * No advertising identifiers are generated or transmitted by the application itself.
 * No cloud-based synchronization features are implemented.
 * No automatic diagnostics upload path is implemented.
-* No BubblesTheDev-operated tracking server is contacted for analytics or data collection purposes.
+* No analytics or telemetry service is contacted for ordinary browser data collection purposes.

-Installer builds can optionally be configured with an owner-run update server.
-That managed-update flow is separate from telemetry and is limited to update-management fields, release metadata requests, and installer downloads, not browsing data.
+Installer builds can optionally support an installer-based update flow.
+That update behavior is separate from telemetry and does not change the browser into a general analytics or browsing-data collection system.

-Version `1.0.65` includes the current browser behavior around the Streaming Hub, isolated persistent streaming-service sessions, hardened streaming login popups, service-specific navigation allowlists, blocked downloads inside streaming views, local-first media handling, the hardened Music Downloader, Windows-safe gaming and streaming performance optimization, lighter performance-summary handling during normal browser-state updates, the visible media memory saver path for heavy tabs, lighter cached Runtime Checks behavior, passkey compatibility, external-drive install handling, and installer-managed automatic updates with a one-time first-launch follow-up check.
+Version `1.1.5` includes the current browser behavior around the Streaming Hub, isolated persistent streaming-service sessions, hardened streaming login popups, service-specific navigation allowlists, blocked downloads inside streaming views, local-first media handling, the hardened Music Downloader, Windows-safe gaming and streaming performance optimization, lighter performance-summary handling during normal browser-state updates, the visible media memory saver path for heavy tabs, lighter cached Runtime Checks behavior, passkey compatibility, external-drive install handling, installer-managed automatic updates with a one-time first-launch follow-up check, and the newer local AI plus privacy-safe diagnostics controls.
 Those behaviors do not add built-in telemetry or analytics collection to the browser.

 ## Local Browser Data